 Hello and Welcome!
 My name is Aleida Wahn (pronounced Alayda Von) and I know how important it is to help others and to give back to our world.
 I am a firm believer that everyone needs help at some point in their life.
 I know I sure did.
-I was born in Bolivia, South America, to a mother who was extremely poor and unable to take care of me.
+I was born in Bolivia, South America, to a mother who was extremely poor and unable to care for me.
 My salvation came when I was adopted at the age of two by an American couple who were working as missionaries in Bolivia.
-I most likely would not have survived as disease and poverty were prevalent in the tiny Indian village in which I lived.
-At the time I was adopted, I was very sick and it took a team of medical specialists to make me well.
+Had I not been adopted, I most likely would not have survived as disease and poverty were prevalent in the tiny Indian village in which I lived.
+As it was, I was very sick and it took a team of medical specialists to make me well.
 My adoptive parents saved my life without question!

 My Mission & Legal Work:

-It is now my mission to help other people through my legal expertise.
+It is now my mission to help others through my legal expertise.
 I am committed to helping people clean up their criminal records so they can put past mistakes behind them and be free to move forward with new lives and new dreams.
-I truly believe that everyone can change their life, it just takes that first step.
-Please contact me today and I will file all the legal documents that you need to clean up your record so you can build a better future for yourself and your family.
+I truly believe that anyone can change their life.
+The ancient Chinese philosopher Lao Tzu showed us how when he said, “The journey of a thousand miles begins with one step.”
+Take that first step today!
+Please contact me and I will help clean up your record so you can build a better future for yourself and your family.

 My True Crime Writing:

-In addition to my legal work, I attend criminal court trials in San Diego and write stories about sensational and gripping cases.
+I attend criminal court trials in San Diego and write stories about sensational and gripping cases.
 I am passionate about true crime, criminal law, and all aspects of the criminal justice system.
 My stories will take you into the courtroom for a front row seat in high-profile homicide cases, rape trials, and crimes of passion.
-You will hear captivating and emotional testimony from the accused, the victims, expert witnesses, and be enthralled by the attorneys’ fiery arguments.
+You will hear captivating and emotional testimony from the accused, the injured, medical experts and other witnesses, and be enthralled by the attorneys’ fiery arguments.
 You will learn what happened in the case, why it happened, and lessons to be learned.
 I also write stories about compelling issues in the criminal justice system.
 Select stories have been published in San Diego Lawyer Magazine.

 My Writing for Psychology Today:

 I am a blogger for Psychology Today, under the column “Personal Perspectives: The View From Here.”
-I write human interest stories, and uplifting and motivational articles.
-My stories include the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, lessons I learned the year my husband almost died, the power of random acts of kindness, and my day with the Border Angels leaving life-saving water.
+I write human interest stories and motivational articles, encompassing a wide range of topics.
+I have written about the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana (we lived to tell), to uplifting stories, such as the lessons I learned the year my husband almost died, the power of random acts of kindness, and my day with the Border Angels leaving life-saving water.
 You may read my stories at: https://www.psychologytoday.com/blog/the-view-here

 My Legal Background:

-After passing the California bar examination on my first attempt, I worked at The San Diego District Attorney’s Office in the Family Support Division.
+After passing the California bar examination on my first attempt, I worked at the San Diego County District Attorney’s Office, Family Support Division.
 I worked as a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
 I then became an associate attorney at The Law Offices of Sandra Joan Morris, a family law firm representing prominent San Diego families, successful individuals, and professional athletes.
 I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody and visitation litigation, and establishment of child and spousal support orders.